Achieving the Heisenberg limit of metrology via measurement on an ancillary qubit: Essential Role of probe state

 \section{Essential Role of probe state}

 The Fisher information and the Cram\'{e}r-Rao bound are foundational concepts in quantifying the limits of precision in parameter estimation.
-These concepts are pivotal in both classical and quantum domains, offering insight into the optimal accuracy achievable in the noise-free situation.
+These two concepts are pivotal in both classical and quantum domains, offering insight to the optimal accuracy achievable in the situation free of noise and deviation.

-In the classical domain, the classical Fisher information provides a measure about the sensitivity of the probability distribution of the system state to the changes in parameters.
-Assuming that $\{p(x_i|\theta),\theta\in\mathbb{R}\}_{i=1}^N$ is the probability density conditioned on the fixed value of the phase parameter $\theta$ with the measurement outcomes $\{x_i\}$, the Fisher information $F_C$ is defined as~\cite{cramer1999mathematical}
+In the classical domain, the Fisher information provides a measure about the sensitivity of the probability distribution of the system state to the changes in parameters.
+Assuming that $\{p(x_i|\theta),\theta\in\mathbb{R}\}_{i=1}^d$ is the probability density conditioned on the fixed value of the phase parameter $\theta$ with the measurement outcomes $\{x_i\}$, the classical Fisher information $F_C$ is defined as~\cite{cramer1999mathematical}

 where $\partial_\theta\equiv\partial/\partial\theta$.
-When the observable $\hat{X}$ is a continuous variable, the summation in Eq.~(\ref{CFI}) should be replaced by an integral.
+When the observable is a continuous variable, the summation in Eq.~(\ref{CFI}) should be replaced by an integral.

 The quantum analog of the Fisher information is formally generalized from Eq.~(\ref{CFI}) and defined as

 in terms of the symmetric logarithmic derivative (SLD) operator $L_{\theta}$, which is a Hermitian operator defined as